mat128/openstack-vagrant/README.md

 * SSH into the instances.
 * Provision the instances with any built-in Vagrant provisioner.
 * Minimal synced folder support via `rsync`.
+* Create instances with a specific list of networks

 ## Usage